jmbreda/Sanity/README.md

 **Sa**mpling **N**oise based **I**nference of **T**ranscription Activit**Y** : Filtering of Poison noise on a single-cell RNA-seq UMI count matrix

-Sanity infers the log expression levels x<sub>gc<\sub> of gene g in cell c by filtering out the Poisson noise on the UMI count matrix n_gc of gene g in cell c.
+Sanity infers the log expression levels x<sub>gc</sub> of gene g in cell c by filtering out the Poisson noise on the UMI count matrix n_gc of gene g in cell c.

 ## Input